Bilingual Therapist for Teens and Young Adults

 Hi there!
 My name is Christy Elwell, and I’m a bilingual therapist with UpliftMe Attachment-Based Therapy.
 I am a baking enthusiast and lover of the outdoors.
 I moved to Denver 15 years ago to get my masters in social work and fell in love with the mountains and blue skies of Colorado that allow me to hike and garden so many days of the year.
 I love anything that allows me to be active and outside.
 Biking, yoga, gardening, running, walking my dog, these are all ways I enjoy being active.
 They are also activities that increase my experience of mindfulness and being present in the moment, which I greatly value.

 Teenagers and emerging adults are my passion.
 The years from adolescence to early adulthood are some of the most exciting and anxiety-provoking.
-All of us have experienced trauma in some way, and in our early formative years, the best way to heal those traumas is by working alongside the parent and increasing the secure attachment they have with their child.
+All of us have experienced trauma in some way, and in our early formative years, the best way to heal those traumas is by working alongside the parent to increase feelings of secure attachment.
 With teens and emerging adults, the relationship they have with their caregiver’s is important, equally as important.
-However, so is the relationship they have with themselves.
-I enjoy promoting healing within the family system, and at the individual level.
+However, so is the relationship they have with themselves and others.
+I enjoy promoting healing within the family system, and working one-on-one with teenagers and emerging adults.